 Youtube is especially well documented as having this gamma shift problem with h.264.
 I was very annoyed at first, but my solution was simply not to use H.264 as an upload format anymore.

 I started using WMV out of Sony Vegas (with their high bitrate preset for 720p), and it has been perfect.
 From CS5 its a bit more difficult, as their WMV support is very lacking.
-I'm sure there are other youtube-friendly formats to choose from as well.Need Adobe CS Production Studio?
-I happen to have one retail box for sale!
+I'm sure there are other youtube-friendly formats to choose from as well.FOR SALE: Panasonic G6 Kit with spare battery.
+Click here for details.

 Making movies, and the internet a happier place.